qmk/qmk_firmware/docs/hand_wire.md

 * Rosin-cored solder
 * Adequate ventilation/a fan
 * Wire cutters/snippers

+Optional but useful:

+* Wire strippers/a sharp knife
 * Tweezers and/or small needle nose pliers (optional)

 ## Starting the build